PlanktoScope/PlanktoScope/docs/create_sd.md

 - `mnt/etc/wpa_supplicant/wpa_supplicant.conf`: wifi configuration and network secrets
 - `mnt/home/pi/.ssh/authorized_keys`: public ssh keys authorized to connect to this planktoscope
 - `mnt/home/pi/data/`: this folder has all the images taken before by your machine, you may want to clean it up too
+- `mnt/home/pi/.*history`: bash and python history
+- `mnt/home/pi/.gitconfig`: git config

+!!! info
+    If you want to distribute the image you created, you need to start the service that will recreate the host ssh keys on startup:
+    `sudo ln -s /lib/systemd/system/regenerate_ssh_host_keys.service etc/systemd/system/multi-user.target.wants/regenerate_ssh_host_keys.service`

 Once your cleanup is done, unmount the image with `sudo umount mnt`.